-Large and small, formal and informal, past Celebrations on all seven continents have ranged from puzzles on the patio to sleight of hand at the Magic Castle, recreational math in the classroom, and interesting conversations in retirement homes.
+Large and small, formal and informal, past Celebrations on all seven continents have ranged from puzzles on the patio to sleight of hand stage magic, from math in classrooms to conversations in retirement homes.

-All of our resources are free to help your event!
-Download, share, and enjoy.
-Celebration of Mind now offers a growing repository of resources, tantalizing paths and surprising intersections for all.
+Our resources are free to download and enjoy at your CoM event!
+Celebration of Mind now offers a growing repository of resources, tantalizing paths and surprising intersections for everyone.